Optimizing VPS for High-Performance Jellyfin Streaming Technical Guide for Pangolin Setup

 #!/bin/bash

-# Find the active Docker bridge interface (UP state only)
+# Auto-detect active Docker bridge (UP state)

-DOCKER_IF=$(ip -br link show | grep 'br-' | grep 'UP' | head -n1 | awk '{print $1}')
+DOCKER_IF=$(ip -br link show type bridge | grep 'UP' | head -n1 | awk '{print $1}')

 if [ -z "$DOCKER_IF" ]; then